18F/data-act-pilot/docs/HOWTO.md

     * [award.csv](https://github.com/18F/data-act-pilot/blob/master/schema/award.csv)
     * [award_financial.csv](https://github.com/18F/data-act-pilot/blob/master/schema/award_financial.csv)

-2. For a better idea of what data the website expects, take a look at these sample files filled out with dummy data. **TODO:** make some sample files with dummy data.
+2. For a better idea of what data the website expects, take a look at these sample files filled out with dummy data. **TO DO:** make some sample files with dummy data.

 3. Based on your system inventory and mapping work, create the four files and populate them with data.
 The order of the columns in each file doesn't matter, but it's important that the column names match those used shown on the templates and dummy data.

-### Submit Data for Validation
+### Submit data for validation

 This prototype is a sandbox.
 The website uses anonymized analytics to track overall traffic and usage, but it doesn't track who is logging on, and it won't send or store your data anywhere.

-1. Request access to the website. **TODO:** decide who will be fielding these requests and what the process is.
+1. Request access to the website. **TO DO:** decide who will be fielding these requests and what the process is.
-2. Go to the prototype website: https://data-act-pilot-v2.18f.gov/
+2. Go to the prototype website at https://data-act-pilot-v2.18f.gov/.
 3. When prompted, enter your _Name_ and _Password_.
 4. You should now be on a web page titled _Data Act Pilot_.
-5. In the _Validator_ part of the page, look for four boxes titled _Appropriation_, _Object Class Program Activity_, _Award_, and _Award Financial_.
+In the _Validator_ part of the page, look for four boxes titled _Appropriation_, _Object Class Program Activity_, _Award_, and _Award Financial_.

 ![validator](images/validator.png "validator")

-6. In one or more of the four boxes, click _Choose file_ to upload the data you've created.
+6. In one or more of the four boxes, click _Choose File_ to upload the data you've created.
-7. After you click _Choose file_, use the navigation that appears to find the file on your computer and then click _Choose_.
+7. After you click _Choose File_, use the navigation that appears to find the file on your computer and click _Choose_.

 ![choose file](images/choose-file.png "choose file")